 Epiphone is not Gibson’s little brother anymore.
 Not in the eyes of the majority of guitarists, many of whom will go on record about preferring the quality supplied by Epi.

-The best guitars for punk rock should easily solve a number of issues at the same time, such as affordability, design, and quality.
+The best guitars for punk rock and metal should easily solve a number of issues simultaneously, such as affordability, design, and quality.
 The Epiphone regularly checks all these boxes.

 There’s not one single version of the Epiphone favored in punk rock.
 Lars Frederiksen (Rancid) can be heard playing an Epiphone Les Paul Custom.
 Frank Iero (My Chemical Romance) has made the Epiphone Phant-O-Matic his trademark.
 Tom DeLonge (Blink-182) and Billy Joe Armstrong are both fans of the Gibson ES-335.

-The Mosrite guitars are something of a punk rock heirloom due to their rarity and their association with the development of the genre itself.
+The Mosrite is something of a punk rock guitar heirloom due to their rarity and their association with the development of the genre itself.
 Most famously, while the guitar brand began putting out models in the 1950s, the Mosrite was used by Johnny Ramone from the embryonic stages of the Ramones, right until their final concert.
+Is this the best guitar for punk rock?
+It certainly was good enough for some of the genres’ best artists.

-Ricky Wilson (the B-52s) and Fred Sonic Smith (MC5) both, also, used this guitar model.
+Ricky Wilson (the B-52s) and Fred Sonic Smith (MC5) both, also, used these guitar models.
 We think these are reasons enough to have this be considered one of punk rock’s best guitars.

 ESP LTD EC